NKAmapper/school2osm/README.md

   * Coordinates without a proper address (without a street + house number) are very rough (postal code quality).
   * Schools without _capacity_ or _website_ may not be operating yet - you may want to google to discover the status.
   * A few schools are in fact just administrative offices and should not be imported to OSM.
+* The Directorate recommends extrating data outside of normal business hours to get a consistent set of data.
 * Use [update2osm](https://github.com/osmno/update2osm) to discover differences to schools currently in OSM and to get an OSM file ready for inspection and uploading, based on the _ref:udir_nsr_ tag.

 ### References ###